Create AI videos with 240+ avatars in 160+ languages.

 Plan for localization needs

-If you'll need multiple language versions, structure your content for easy translation from the start.
+If you'll need multiple language versions, structure your content for easy video translation from the start.
 Use simple, clear language that translates well across cultures.
 Avoid idioms and culturally specific references.

-Step 1: Write a strategic video script
+Step 2: Write a strategic video script

 Your script determines 80% of your video's success.
 I recommend following the FOCA framework: Focus (hook), Outcome (what they'll learn), Content (main message), Action (clear CTA).